szermatt/emacs-bash-completion/README.md

 TL;DR Set `bash-completion-use-separate-processes` to `nil` and avoid the issues and complications described in this section.

-When `bash-completion-use-separate-processes` is `t`, completion runs in a separate process from the shell process.
+When `bash-completion-use-separate-processes` is `t`, completion always runs in a separate process from the shell process, even when called from a shell process running bash.

 This might be useful in some cases, as it allows interrupting slow completions, when necessary.